Kevin-Mok/grocery-finder/txt/kevin.md

 - cart
+  - remove when mouse off
-  - green check over image
+  - make check green
-    - when hovering
+  - permanent check when clicked
-    - red 'x' when already selected
+    - red 'x' when already selected and hovering
   - add to cart
   - id in element for selecting?